SuadeLabs/fire/documentation/properties/type.md

 This is an overarching term used to define any non-product accounts that may exist on the balance sheet, ledger or other income/P&L accounts.

 ### amortisation
+accruals are liabilities to pay for goods or services that have been received or supplied but have not been paid, invoiced or formally agreed with the supplier, including amounts due to employees (for example, amounts relating to accrued vacation pay). https://www.ifrs.org/content/dam/ifrs/publications/pdf-standards/english/2022/issued/part-a/ias-37-provisions-contingent-liabilities-and-contingent-assets.pdf

+### amortisation
 An account which holds the **amortisation amount** of intangible assets measured at cost model.
 IAS 38.74 defines cost model measurement of intangible assets as follow:
 > After initial recognition intangible assets should be carried at cost less accumulated **amortisation** and impairment losses